GisSense/GetJSON/README.md

 # GetJSON
-Create JSON (featureset) from selected features
+Create JSON (featureset) from selected features in ArcGIS Pro